Father George Memorial

 1982, Pope John Paul II visited England.
 That summer we took a coach from Holy Cross to Coventry Airport to attend Mass with Pope John Paul.
 As we walked to the Airfield we sang hymns led by Father George playing his guitar.
 Such very special day with wonderful happy memories.

-Last edited 3 days ago by Ann Jones
+Last edited 4 months ago by Ann Jones

 Jane